joshuatvernon/cbf/examples/README.md

 * [Alias](./simple/alias.simple.json) - A script to show how __CBF__ can store single commands if you just want to use it as an alias store.
 * [Deploy](./simple/deploy.simple.json) - A script to show how __CBF__ could help a contributor deploy code.
 * [Directories](./simple/directories.simple.json) - A script to show how __CBF__ runs commands in declared directories.
-* [Project](./simple/project.simple.json) - A script to show how __CBF__ can run a `cbf.yml` script from within a project to help contributors to learn commands specific to a repository.
 * [Setup](./simple/setup.simple.json) - A script to show how __CBF__ could be used to onboard contributors to a project by helping them with the one time task of getting their development environment set up.

 ### YAML